20 Best Things to Do in Lindsborg, KS

 Explore the Lindsborg Old Mill & Swedish Heritage Museum

-Lindsborg Old Mill & Swedish Heritage Museum is in the heart of downtown Lindsborg and is just one piece of history in this town.
+Lindsborg Old Mill & Swedish Heritage Museum is just one piece of history in this town.

 Once a flour mill, the building was constructed in 1898 and was initially powered by a steam engine.